mabrao/Tennis-Training-System/readme.md

 ## App.py
 ### RUN THIS FILE FOR LAUNCHING THE APP
-In this file I created a user interface using Python Kivy use the pose estimation algorithm to help a tennis player improve its game.
+In this file I created a user interface using Python Kivy which uses a pose estimation algorithm to help a tennis player improve its game.

 ### MAIN PAGE
 ![This is an image](./styling/main_page.png)